simongiesen/Android-NotesApp/README.md

 # Type Note
-The simplest, cleanest and the lightest offline note taking application in Android.
-Pure Material Design with ease of usage!
+The simplest, cleanest and the lightest offline note taking application designed for Android with pure UI and UX research under the hood!

-## Contributors
-1. Praveen Thirumurugan